EmmyFang/CNN-Gesture-Recognition/README.md

 1. python3.6
 2. numpy, matplotlib, pytorch, pandas, scikit-learn, scipy

-### Data
-All students enrolled in MIE324 course moved their smartphones to draw the 26 letters of English alphabet for five times each.
-The motions (gestures) were recorded by the accelerometer and gyroscope of the phone.
-The acceleration and angular velocity measured along the x, y, z axes sampled with a frequency of 50 Hz (100 samples in 2 seconds).

 ### csv2numpy.py
 It walks through the directory that stores the data and parse the data into the sensor values array (instances.npy) and the label for each instance (label.npy)